top of page

 Call-to-action at the bottom turns the CV into a website landing page.
 Interested users can explore my websites, blog posts, and projects that reveal my personality and thinking style beyond credentials.

-Click to see my full CV
+Click to read my full CV

 FAQ